virtualeconomy/py-vsys/README.md

 ## Run Tests

 ### Functional Tests
-Functional tests are scripts that simulate the behaviour of a normal user to interact wtih `py_v_sdk`(e.g. register a smart contract & call functions of it).
+Functional tests are scripts that simulate the behaviour of a normal user to interact wtih `py_vsys`(e.g. register a smart contract & call functions of it).

-To run it, ensure that you have `pytest` properly installed(it is a development dependency of `py_v_sdk` and can be installed via `pipenv install -d`).
+To run it, ensure that you have `pytest` properly installed(it is a development dependency of `py_vsys` and can be installed via `pipenv install -d`).

 > NOTE that the test environment defined as global variables in [conftest.py](./test/func_test/conftest.py) has to be configured through environment vairables before the test cases can be executed.